Zinc pyrithione: Paint

 Because of its low solubility in water (8 ppm at neutral pH), zinc pyrithione is suitable for use in outdoor paints and other products that protect against mildew and algae.
 It is an algaecide.
 It is chemically incompatible with paints relying on metal carboxylate curing agents.
 When it is used in latex paints with water containing much iron, a sequestering agent that preferentially binds the iron ions is needed.
 It is decomposed by ultraviolet light slowly, providing years of protection in direct sunlight.

 Sponges

 Zinc pyrithione is an antibacterial treatment for household sponges, as used by the 3M Corporation.

 Clothing

 A process to apply zinc pyrithione to cotton with washable results was patented in the United States in 1984.
 Zinc pyrithione is used to prevent microbe growth in polyester.
 Textiles with applied zinc pyrithione protect against odor-causing microorganisms.
 Export of antimicrobial textiles reached US$497.4 million in 2015.

 Mechanism of action

+Antibacterial effect

+Zinc pyrithione is known to exhibit antibacterial activity by disrupting cell membrane integrity and essential metabolic functions in bacteria.

+Antifungal effect

 Its antifungal effect is thought to derive from its ability to disrupt membrane transport by blocking the proton pump that energizes the transport mechanism.
+A study from 2011 showed that antifungal effects of zinc pyrithione work by copper toxicity mechanism that targets critical iron–sulphur proteins.